Bachelor of Arts

 The Bachelor of Arts course is a primary undergraduate award that provides a broad and coherent study in the humanities and traditional theological disciplines.
 This degree prepares candidates to take their place in Australian society, in both personal and professional life, with a profound appreciation of Christian heritage, theology, philosophy and practice, in service of the contemporary world.
 It also prepares for further learning beyond the degree in other more specialised fields of study.

-Anchored in Christian heritage, theology, philosophy, and practice, and focused upon the contemporary human interest, the graduate of the SCD Bachelor of Arts will be equipped for a broad range of career choices and grounded in pathways into more specialised study.
-Graduates from the SCD BA will be suited for careers within spheres appreciative of Christian heritage, theology, philosophy and practice.
+Anchored in Christian heritage, theology, philosophy, and practice, and focused upon the contemporary human interest, the graduate of the Sydney College of Divinity Bachelor of Arts will be equipped for a broad range of career choices and grounded in pathways into more specialised study.
+Graduates from the Sydney College of Divinity Bachelor of Arts will be suited for careers within spheres appreciative of Christian heritage, theology, philosophy and practice.
 Drawing upon that heritage, their critical Christian thinking and reflective engagement with contemporary human interests will also equip graduates to make a significant and critical contribution in other spheres of employment and societal life.

 The graduate of the Bachelor of Arts will be a critical and reflective thinker, anchored in the Christian heritage and focused upon the interests of human beings in the contemporary world.